skrylexx/POC_MongoDB_With_JS/README.md

 Soon, the rating feature would be added directly on the movie's page.
 You will need to be authenticated before rating to not pollute movie's reputation.

-Comment rating will be avalaible too.
+Comment rating will be available too.

 #### Optimisations